smxi/acxi/README.txt

 the configuration items.

-You must at a minimum set your source and destination directories the first time you run acxi, either using the -o and -s options, or in the USER VARIABLES section on the top of the file, or in a configuration file.
+You must at a minimum set your source and destination directories the first time you run acxi, either using the -s/--source and -d/--destination options, or in the USER VARIABLES section on the top of the file, or in a configuration file.

 acxi defaults to flac for input, and defaults to the following quality levels for output: